pingcap/community/architecture/README.md

 * Report or fix known and unknown bugs.
 * Participate in the existing discussion about features in the roadmap, and have interest in implementing a certain feature independently.
-* Write articles about the source code analysis and usage cases for the projects.
+* Write articles about source code analysis and usage cases for the projects.

 #### Contributor List